-We are continuing to expand our international operations, which exposes us to risks inherent in global operations.
+Our international operations expose us to risks inherent in global operations.

-We are continuing to expand our international operations to increase our revenue from customers outside of the United States as part of our growth strategy.
-In the six months ended June 30, 2023 and the years ended December 31, 2022 and December 31, 2021, we derived 34%, 34% and 32% of our revenue from customer accounts located outside the United States, respectively.
-The future success of our business will depend, in part, on our ability to expand our customer base worldwide.
-Operating in international markets requires significant resources and management attention and will subject us to regulatory, economic and political risks in addition to those we already face in the United States.
+In each of the three months ended March 31, 2024 and the years ended December 31, 2023 and 2022, we derived 34% of our revenue from customer accounts located outside the United States.
+The future success of our business will depend, in part, on our ability to strategically maintain and expand our customer base worldwide.
+Operating in international markets requires significant resources and management attention and subjects us to regulatory, economic and political risks in addition to those we face in the United States.

-In addition, we will face risks in doing business internationally that could adversely affect our business, including:
+In addition, we face risks in doing business internationally that could adversely affect our business, including:

-- inflation and actions taken by central banks to counter inflation; - the difficulty of managing and staffing international operations and the increased operations, travel, infrastructure and legal compliance costs associated with servicing international customers and operating numerous international locations; - our ability to effectively price our products in competitive international markets; - new and different sources of competition or other changes to our current competitive landscape; - potentially greater difficulty collecting accounts receivable and longer payment cycles; - higher or more variable network service provider fees outside of the United States; - the need to adapt and localize our products and support for specific countries; - understanding, reconciling, and implementing technical controls to address, different technical standards, data privacy and telecommunications regulations, and registration and certification requirements outside the United States, which could prevent customers from deploying our products or limit their usage; - our ability to comply with laws, regulations and industry standards relating to data privacy, data protection, data localization and data security enacted in countries and other regions in which we operate or do business, including the GDPR and Brazil's General Data Protection Law (Lei Geral de Proteção de Dados Pessoais) (Law No. 13,709/2018); - difficulties in understanding and complying with local laws, regulations and customs in non-U.S. jurisdictions; - compliance with export controls and economic sanctions regulations administered by U.S. and foreign governmental entities in jurisdictions in which we operate, including the Department of Commerce's Bureau of Industry and Security and the Treasury Department's Office of Foreign Assets Control; - compliance with various anti-bribery and anti-corruption laws such as the U.S. Foreign Corrupt Practices Act, as amended ("FCPA") and United Kingdom Bribery Act of 2010; - changes in international trade policies, tariffs and other non-tariff barriers, such as quotas and local content rules; - more limited protection for intellectual property rights in some countries; - adverse tax consequences; - fluctuations in currency exchange rates, which could increase the price of our products outside of the United States, increase the expenses of our international operations and expose us to foreign currency exchange rate risk; - currency control regulations, which might restrict or prohibit our conversion of other currencies into U.S. dollars;
+- inflation and actions taken by central banks to counter inflation; - the difficulty of managing and staffing international operations and the increased operations, travel, infrastructure and legal compliance costs associated with servicing international customers and operating numerous international locations; - our ability to effectively price our products in competitive international markets; - new and different sources of competition or other changes to our current competitive landscape; - potentially greater difficulty collecting accounts receivable and longer payment cycles; - higher or more variable network service provider fees outside of the United States; - the need to adapt and localize our products and support for specific countries; - understanding, reconciling, and implementing technical controls to address, different technical standards, data privacy and telecommunications regulations, and registration and certification requirements outside the United States, which could prevent customers from deploying our products or limit their usage; - our ability to comply with laws, regulations and industry standards relating to data privacy, data protection, data localization and data security, as well as sustainability and other ESG matters, enacted in countries and other regions in which we operate or do business, and the associated costs and management attention required to support such compliance; - difficulties in understanding and complying with local laws, regulations and customs in non-U.S. jurisdictions; - compliance with export controls and economic sanctions regulations administered by U.S. and foreign governmental entities in jurisdictions in which we operate, including the Department of Commerce's Bureau of Industry and Security and the Treasury Department's Office of Foreign Assets Control;

-- restrictions on the transfer of funds; - deterioration of political relations between the United States and other countries; - the impact of natural disasters and public health epidemics or pandemics such as COVID-19 on employees, contingent workers, partners, travel and the global economy and the ability to operate freely and effectively in a region that may be fully or partially on lockdown; and - political or social unrest, economic instability, conflict or war in a specific country or region in which we, our customers, partners or service providers operate, which could have an adverse impact on our operations in the region or otherwise have a material impact on regional or global economies, any or all of which could adversely affect our business.
+- compliance with various anti-bribery and anti-corruption laws such as the U.S. Foreign Corrupt Practices Act, as amended ("FCPA") and United Kingdom Bribery Act of 2010; - changes in international trade policies, tariffs and other non-tariff barriers, such as quotas and local content rules; - more limited protection for intellectual property rights in some countries; - adverse tax consequences; - fluctuations in currency exchange rates, which could increase the price of our products outside of the United States, increase the expenses of our international operations and expose us to foreign currency exchange rate risk; - currency control regulations, which might restrict or prohibit our conversion of other currencies into U.S. dollars; - restrictions on the transfer of funds; - deterioration of political relations between the United States and other countries; - the impact of natural disasters and public health epidemics or pandemics such as COVID-19 on employees, contingent workers, partners, travel and the global economy and the ability to operate freely and effectively in a region that may be fully or partially on lockdown; and - political or social unrest, economic instability, conflict or war in a specific country or region in which we, our customers, partners or service providers operate, which could have an adverse impact on our operations in the region or otherwise have a material impact on regional or global economies, any or all of which could adversely affect our business.